 B. When wedges are involved in a lineup, set them first.
 All cases were leveled and joined prior to shipment to insure the closest possible fit when cases are joined in the field.
-When joining, use a carpenters level and adjust legs accordingly.
-The legs on the ASCS are adjustable and do not require shims.
-Simply screw the leg up or down to adjust height.
+When joining, use a carpenters level and shim legs accordingly.
+Case must be raised correctly, under legs where support is best, to prevent damage to case.

 I. Using case blueprints, measure off and mark on the floor the exact dimensions of where the cases will sit.
 Snap chalk line for front and back positions of base rail or pedestal.
 Mark the location of each joint front and back.
 Find the highest point throughout the lineup.
 FLOORS ARE NORMALLY NOT LEVEL!
 Determine the highest point of the floor; cases will be set off this point.
 All cases in the entire lineup must be brought up to the highest level of the case sitting at the highest point in the lineup.
 This may be done a few different ways.
 I) Walk the floor looking for any mounds or dips.
 2) Use a string level.
 3) Use a transit.
-If a wedge is used in the middle of a lineup, the wedge must be set on the highest point on the floor FIRST, with the rest if the lineup being leveled from it.
-The ASCS case has adjustable legs to allow for leveling.
+Mark the difference and place the appropriate number of shims required to maintain high-point level.
+If a wedge is used in the middle of a lineup, the wedge must be set of the highest point on the floor FIRST, with the rest if the lineup being leveled from